pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 }
 ```

 The datetime of each entry is upserted when appropriate, and allows `SynchronizedHistory` to skip its oldest stored entries on persist.
-The folder of the corresponding `history.json` file is exactly the same as for the configuration handled by `AppConfiguration`.
+The folder of the corresponding `history.json` file is exactly the same as for the configuration handled by `AppConfiguration` seen above.

 ### Screens